Field Mag may receive a minor commission from purchases made via affiliate links.

-We’ll be frank: there’s no such thing as the perfect hiking sandal.
+There’s no such thing as the perfect hiking sandal.
 Your foot shape is as unique and special as you are and there’s just no such thing as a universal shoe that we (or anyone) can deem “the best” for all.
 But, there are a few shared features most people look for in a performance sandal that's good for hiking, and for this comprehensive list, we’ve considered them all.
+After significant hands-on testing.

 Whether you have flat-feet or ballerina arches, whether you’re hitting the trail for a day hike or a backpacking trip or spending a day in the water, you can rock the deep strappy tan lines that indicate a summer well-lived.